teivah/franz/README.md

 }
 ```

-The response returns an 201 containing an HATEAOS response wit the job ID created.
+The response returns an 201 containing an HATEAOS response with the job ID created.

 ```json
 {